 Day 2 & 3: Tokyo

 Your Japan itinerary starts in the nation’s capital, the ultra-modern yet historic city of Tokyo.
 Its brightly spangled cityscape is one of the things that Japan is famous for.

-Swirling with people, and brimming with densely packed buildings lit by garish neon, this home to 14 million souls has it all.
+Swirling with people and brimming with densely packed buildings lit by garish neon, this home to 14 million souls has it all.
 World-beating cuisine, traditional shrines and temples, first-rate (and sometimes downright quirky) museums and galleries, sublime Zen gardens and, of course, that Blade Runner cityscape.

 I’ll level with you.
 However long you spend in Tokyo, it won’t be enough.
 However, two full days will allow you to scratch the surface of the city’s highlights.